TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-As we can see, we have what appears to be a password, let's continue listing to see if we can find somewhere where we can use it.
+As we can see, we have what appears to be a `password`, let's continue listing to see if we can `find where we can use it`.

 <br />